gulpjs/liftoff/README.md

 #### opts.configFiles

 An object of configuration files to find.
-Each property is keyed by the default basename of the file being found, and the value is an object of [path arguments](#path-arguments) keyed by unique names.
+Each property is keyed by the default basename of the file being found, and the value is an array of [path arguments](#path-arguments) of which the order indicates priority to find.

 **Note:** This option is useful if, for example, you want to support an `.apprc` file in addition to an `appfile.js`.
 If you only need a single configuration file, you probably don't need this.
 In addition to letting you find multiple files, this option allows more fine-grained control over how configuration files are located.